An overview of the Sahel Humanitarian Response Plan 2014-1016

 Learn More About The Sahel Hunger Crisis

 According to the United Nations Food and Agriculture Organization, 18.7 million people in the Sahel region faced an extreme food crisis in 2012.
-The worst of the crisis was averted, but 11.3 million people are still at risk today and need immediate assistance.
+Today, 20 million people are at risk for hunger and need assistance now.

 We Can't Forget Chad